Hiroki Sakai: Urawa Red Diamonds

+Auckland FC

+On 11 June 2024, it was reported by Andy Harper that Sakai had agreed to join Auckland FC ahead of their inaugural A-League Men season.
+Amid the transfer speculation, it was announced on 24 June 2024 by Urawa Red Diamonds that he had left the club.

+On 24 July 2024, Sakai's transfer to Auckland FC was officially confirmed.
+On 15 October, Sakai was named club captain for the inaugural season, with Jake Brimmer and Tommy Smith appointed as vice-captains.

+On 19 October 2024, Sakai made his competitive debut for Auckland FC in the club’s first-ever match, a 2–0 win over Brisbane Roar.
+He set up the club’s first goal by slicing a cross that was turned into an own goal by Harry Van Der Saag.

+On 28 December 2024, Sakai scored his first goal for the club in a 4–1 win over the Central Coast Mariners.
+On 17 February 2025, it was announced that Sakai had extended his contract with Auckland FC until the end of the 2025–26 season.

 International career

-Youth
+Youth/Olympics career

-In June 2011, Sakai was called up by Japan U23 squad for the first time.
-He made his Japan U23 on the same day, in a 3–1 win over Australia U23.
-It wasn't until on 23 June 2011 when he scored his first goal for the U23 side, in second leg of the Asian Qualifiers Preliminary Round of the Summer Olympics, in a 2–1 loss against Kuwait U23, but Japan won 4–3 on aggregate.
-After making his U23 debut, Sakai became a regular for the U23 throughout the year in the right–back position.
-It wasn't until on 22 February 2012 when he scored and set up one of the goals, in a 4–0 win over Malaysia U23.
+After spending three years between 2008 and 2011, representing Japan's youth system, Sakai was called up by Japan U23 squad for the first time in May 2011.
+On 1 June 2011, he made his Japan U23 on the same day, in a 3–1 win over Australia U23.
+Three weeks later on 23 June 2011, Sakai scored his first goal for the U23 side, in second leg of the Asian Qualifiers Preliminary Round of the Summer Olympics, in a 2–1 loss against Kuwait U23, but Japan U23 won 4–3 on aggregate.
+After making his U23 debut, he became a regular for the U23 throughout the year in the right–back position.
+On 22 February 2012, Sakai scored again and set up one of the goals, in a 4–0 win over Malaysia U23.

 On 2 July 2012, Sakai was called up for the 2012 Summer Olympics Football tournament in London.
-He started in a match, where he played 74 minutes before being substituted, in a 1–0 win over Spain U23.
+He started in a match, playing 74 minutes before being substituted, in a 1–0 win over Spain U23.
 Sakai went on to start three more matches in the tournament, as Japan U23 reached the semi–finals and finished fourth place.

-Sakai was named as one of Japan's three over-age players for the 2020 Summer Olympics on home soil, alongside Maya Yoshida and Wataru Endo.